Liturgy

 A variety of musicians, cantors and choirs help to enhance the liturgy and we are always looking out for new recruits.
 The best way to get involved is simply to talk to the musicians after Mass, especially if you enjoy the style of music they use.

-Psalms for Christmas
+Psalms for Lent

-The second Sunday of Christmas (psalm 147)
+The second Sunday of Lent (psalm 27) – Sunday 16 March

 Children’s Liturgy of the Word